mpi4py/mpi4py/docs/source/mpi4py.futures.rst

-   If the *use_pkl5* keyword argument to :class:`MPIPoolExecutor` is `None` or not given, the :envvar:`MPI4PY_FUTURES_USE_PKL5` environment variable provides a fallback value for whether the executor should use :mod:`pickle5` with out-of-band buffers for interprocess communication.
+   If the *use_pkl5* keyword argument to :class:`MPIPoolExecutor` is `None` or not given, the :envvar:`MPI4PY_FUTURES_USE_PKL5` environment variable provides a fallback value for whether the executor should use :mod:`pickle` with out-of-band buffers for interprocess communication.
 Accepted values are ``0`` and ``1`` (interpreted as `False` and `True`, respectively), and strings specifying a `YAML boolean`_ value (case-insensitive).
-Using :mod:`pickle5` with out-of-band buffers may benefit applications dealing with large buffer-like objects like NumPy arrays.
+Using :mod:`pickle` with out-of-band buffers may benefit applications dealing with large buffer-like objects like NumPy arrays.
 See :mod:`mpi4py.util.pkl5` for additional information.